The boundary of chaos for interval mappings: Preliminaries

 If $f$ is analytic, then $F$ is a polynomial-like mapping. \end{thm} When $f$ is analytic, the polynomial-like mapping $F$ is is constructed using the holomorphic extension of $f$ to a neighbourhood of the interval.
 If $f\in\mathcal A^k(I)$, the extension is constructed for any $\mathcal C^k$ asymptotically holomorphic extension of order $k$ of $f$ to a neighbourhood of $I$.
 By Theorem~\ref{thm:GSS} at least one such extension exists.

-The following lemma is useful for working with asymptotically holomorphic mappings. \begin{lem}[Stoilow Factorization] If $F:U\to V$ is a quasiregular mapping, then we can factor $F$ as $F=h\circ \phi$ where $\phi:U\to U$ is quasiconformal and $h:U\to V$ is analytic. \end{lem} Indeed Stoilow Factorization together with compactness of the spaces of (holomorphic) polynomial-like mappings \cite[Theorem 5.8]{McM} and $K$-qc mappings implies: \begin{lem} Let $K\geq 1,\delta\geq 0$ and $b\in\mathbb N$.
-Then the space of $K$-quasiregular asymptotically holomorphic polynomial-like mappings $F:U\to V$ of degree $b$ with $\mod(V\setminus U)\geq \delta$ is compact. \end{lem}
+The following lemma is useful for working with asymptotically holomorphic mappings. \begin{lem}[Stoilow Factorization] If $f\colon U\to V$ is a quasiregular mapping, then we can factor $f$ as $f=h\circ \phi$ where $\phi\colon U\to U$ is quasiconformal and $h\colon U\to V$ is analytic. \end{lem}